-In the papers \cite{bates2007numerical} and \cite{rostalski2011numerical} the authors draw upon theory for solving systems of polynomial equations via homotopy, see \cite{sommese2005numerical}, to solve discrete-time optimal control problems.
+In~\cite{bates2007numerical,rostalski2011numerical}, the authors draw upon theory for solving systems of polynomial equations via homotopy, see also \cite{sommese2005numerical}, to solve discrete-time OCPs.
 Their approach consists of two steps.
-The first step, which is computationally intense, solves the equality constraints of the KKT conditions for a large number of initial states via a homotopy.
+The first step, which is computationally demanding, solves the equality constraints of the KKT conditions for a large number of initial states via a homotopy.
 The second step then finds the solution to the full KKT system via a coefficient parameter homotopy.
-This second step is computationally light and may be invoked as soon as the true current state is available, making it attractive as a type of explicit model-predictive control (MPC), see for example \cite{mayne2014model,grune2017nonlinear,tondel2003algorithm}.
-Because the focus is on polynomial systems there are some powerful results concerning the existence of convenient zero curves of the considered homotopies, see \cite[Ch.
+This second step is computationally light and may be invoked as soon as the true current state is available, making it attractive as a type of explicit model predictive control (MPC), see for example \cite{tondel2003algorithm}.
+Since the focus is on polynomial systems, there are some powerful results concerning the existence of zero curves of the considered homotopies, see \cite[Ch.
 7]{sommese2005numerical}.
-It could be interesting to see to what extend this theory can complement the work in the current paper, and vice versa.

-The paper \cite{dunlavy2005homotopy} presents an algorithm for globally solving constrained optimisation problems via a homotopy on the cost function.
-First, an algorithm is presented where the homotopy parameter perturbs the cost function from one with a trivial solution towards the desired cost function.
-A local solution of the previous problem is used as a warm start for the next problem, with the homotopy parameter monotonically increasing at each step.
-This algorithm is then extended so that at each update of the parameter a larger number of initial guesses is created by perturbing the previous local solutions.
-The algorithm then finds a number of local solutions.
-The authors show that the approach is globally convergent, in the sense of \cite{chow1978finding} and \cite{watson2001theory}, if the cost function is convex and the decision space is unconstrained.